A Night in Narita Airport

 Our AirBnB Apartment in Osaka

 We stayed at an Airbnb apartment in Osaka for my trip to Japan this time.
 The apartment was small and minimalistic.
 The kind of apartment that a single person could afford in order to live in Japan.
-It was nearby a department store but on a quiet street with little traffic.
+It was nearby a grocery store but on a quiet street with little traffic.
 We picked up the key at the apartment mailbox (we did not have to meet the host) It was like fulfilling a small dream of living in Japan in my own little apartment for 10 days.

 I was told by my Penpals that the weather in March can be unsettling.
 We got lucky and the weather was very comfortable.
 It was cool in the morning and evenings but sunny and fair during the day.
 It only rained on the last day we were there (I like to think that was because Japan was sad that I was leaving…the same thing happened last time when I was in Europe, It rained on the last day of my trip)